Skip to main content

 Specifics: Consumers must file their complaint within one year after they unsuccessfully filed a complaint with the trader.

-In some cases, the physical presence of the parties is required.
+In some cases, the physical presence of the parties can be required.

 Alternative dispute resolution bodies: In Iceland there are specialised ADR bodies for the following sectors:

 Costs: The procedure at the Housing Complaints Committee is free of charge for consumers and traders.
-All other ADR bodies charge a fee between 5,000 and 15,000 ISK for a procedure.
+All other ADR bodies charge a fee between about 31 und 58 EUR (5,000 and 15.000 ISK) for a procedure.
+With the Complaints Committee for Goods and Services, the procedural fee is refunded if the consumer is at least partially upheld by the Complaints Committee.

-Language(s): Proceedings are held in Icelandic.
+Languages: Proceedings are held in Icelandic.
 Complaints can also be filed in English.
-The Complaints board for goods and services and the Automotive Appeals Committee offer also procedures in English.
+The Complaints board for goods and services as well as the Automotive Appeals Committee offer also procedures in English.

 Obligatory trader participation: The traders are not obliged to participate in ADR procedures.